EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Spells/Divine_Spells.md

 Additional Actions: No
 Range: Full
 Increases offensive penalty: Yes
-Description: You infuse life energy back into body and your god pulls target's soul from wherever it is.
+Description: You infuse life energy back into body and your god pulls target's soul from wherever it is but it only works if target is dead less than 1 hours.
 On successfull Spell test you revive target with 5 *Wound*s (if this is more than their maximum amount they revive with one wound less than their maximum) and with *Stress* equal to half their maximum stress or 10 *Stress* whichever is lower.
 On failed test target gets revived with 10 *Wound*s (if this is more than their maximum amount they ressurect with one wound less than their maximum) and they gain maximum *Stress*.
+If used out of combat Spell test counts as automatic success.

 ## Protection from opposite